sudosoph/docs/content/how-to/setup-https.md

 When your application is first created it will be served over HTTP and via HTTPS using a default network certificate.
 Once we detect DNS has been changed on to our platform we will provide a signed and valid certificate through [Let's Encrypt](https://letsencrypt.org/).

 If you have added [multiple domains](/docs/change-dns/#multiple-domains) to the application, a Let's Encrypt certificate will be provided for each domain.
 If you have provided your own custom certificate, you need to upload a certificate for each domain (even if they are listed as alternate names on the same certificate) using our [API](#certificate-api-upload).
-You can choose to upload a custom certificate for only some of the domains in the application if you choose, the others will use the Let's Encrypt certificate issues by section.io.
+You can choose to upload a custom certificate for only some of the domains in the application if you choose, the others will use the Let's Encrypt certificate issues by Section.

 Each certificate has a short validity period and will be renewed 30 days prior to expiry.
 If you require wildcards, multi hostname or extended validation (EV) certificates you will need to provide your own certificate.